alkalinecoffee/boris/README.md

 registry_values = target.connector.registry_values_at('SOFTWARE\Microsoft\Windows\CurrentVersion')
 ```

+### Creating your own profiler
+More than likely, you may want to grab information off of a platform that is not supported by Boris.
+It's easy to create your own profiler by using the profiler skeleton file located in the `skeleton` directory.
+Simply copy the `profiler_skeleton` file to your app's directory with a `.rb` extension, and modify that file to run the proper commands and retrieve the data from your desired platform, writing the data into the already available instance variables.
+Once your data retrieval methods are set, simply require your newly created file in your app, and add the class to your `Target#options[:profilers]` array, and it will be available to you.

+Some recommendations on making your own profiler:
+* Create a core file (ex.
+WindowsCore) for your platform, and only place generalized data-retrieval methods in this file if they would apply to the majority of versions available to that platform
+* Create a new profiler file for each version of your platform (ie. Windows2012), using the core file its parent class
+  * Name your version classes with the major version number applied
+  * Only use code that applies to that specific version in your version profiler files
+  * Each version file should include a class method called `matches_target?`, where the logic will be to determine if this specific profiler version matches that of the device you're communicating with
+* Stick with the built-in variable names, and use the templates as described in `lib/boris/structure.rb`, and extend them as necessary.
+* Be consistent by always calling `super` on your data-retrieval methods and ending the method by returning the data variable, even if that method does not apply to that platform
+* See the profilers in the `lib/boris/profilers` directory for more guidance

 ## System Requirements
 While Boris does its best to gather data from devices without any special privileges, sometimes it just can't be helped.
-One example of this is the RedHat profiler, which requires `sudo` access for the `dmidecode` command, as there isn't a well known, reliable way to grab hardware info without `dmidecode`.
+One example of this is the `RedHat` profiler, which requires `sudo` access for the `dmidecode` command, as there isn't a well known, reliable way to grab hardware info without `dmidecode`.
 If Boris attempts to run a command that requires special access and is denied, it will throw a message to the logger and move on.

 **Here is a list of known scan account requirements for each platform:**